Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 As I stressed already a few times earlier in this review, the FTV0 test theory, as a result of a rigidity of the adopted effective-field-theory framework, necessarily predicts birefringence, by assigning different speeds to different photon polarizations.
 Birefringence is a pure-kinematics effect, so it can be also included in straightforward generalizations of the PKV0 test theory, if one assigns different dispersion relation to different photon polarizations and then assumes that the speed is obtained from the dispersion relation via the standard $v = dE/dp$ relation.

 I have already discussed some ways in which birefringence may affect other tests of dispersion-inducing (energy-dependent) modifications of the dispersion relation, as in the example of searches of time-of-arrival/energy correlations for observations of gamma-ray bursts.
-The most direct and characteristic implications of birefringence are for polarization measurements and these too can be very powerful to constrain test theories.
-A key point is that whereas with polarization-dependent but still energy-independent photon speeds one ends up with a simple rotation of the polarization plane, proportional to the distance travelled by the light wave, characteristic of optical birefringence, in cases such as the one hosted by the FTV0 test theory, in which birefringence is accompanied by an energy dependence of the speed of photons, any polarization present in a short-duration burst of photons emitted by the sources is gradually eliminated by the birefringence~\cite{mattinLRR,gleiser}.
+The applications I already discussed use the fact that for large enough travel times birefringence essentially splits a group of simultaneously-emitted photons with roughly the same energy and without characteristic polarization into two temporally and spatially separated groups of photons, with different circular polarization (one group being delayed with respect to the other as a result of the polarization-dependent speed of propagation).

+Another feature that can be exploited is the fact that even for travel times that are somewhat shorter than the ones achieving a separation into two groups of photons the same type of birefringence can already effectively erase~\cite{gleiser1,gleiser2} any linear polarization that might have been there to begin with, when the signal was emitted.
+This observation can be used in turn to argue that for given magnitude of the birefringence effects and given values of the distance from the source it should be impossible to observe linearly polarized light, since the polarization should have been erased along the way.

-Experimental limits on this effect can therefore be derived using observations of polarized light from distant galaxies~\cite{mattinLRR,gleiser,jackbire}.
-Planck-scale sensitivities can be definitely achieved in this way, and actually one can go (for ``$n=1$" linear modifications of the dispersion relation) significantly beyond Planck-scale sensitivity; in particular, the analysis reported in Ref.~\cite{gleiser} leads to a limit of $|\eta_\gamma| < 2 \cdot 10^{-4}$ on the parameter $\eta_\gamma$ of the FTV0 test theory.
-An even more significant limit on the $\eta_\gamma$ parameter (of the order of $\eta_\gamma < 10^{-14}$) could be inferred from reported observation~\cite{polarGRB} of polarized $MeV$ gamma rays in the prompt emission of the gamma-ray burst GRB021206.
-However, the report of Ref.~\cite{polarGRB} has been challenged (see {\it e.g.} Ref.~\cite{nopolarGRB}), and should therefore be presently excluded from any analysis of experimental bounds on parameters.
-But further improvements of limits on ``birefringence accompanied by in-vacuo dispersion" are likely to be accessible relatively soon, as better techniques for polarization observations in astrophysics are being developed.
+Using observations of polarized light from distant radio galaxies~\cite{mattinLRR,gleiser1,gleiser2,jackbire,jackbireB,maBIREF} one can achieve comfortably Planck-scale sensitivity (for ``$n=1$'' linear modifications of the dispersion relation) to birefringence effects following this strategy.
+In particular, the analysis reported in Ref.~\cite{gleiser1,gleiser2} leads to a limit of $|\eta_\gamma| < 2 \cdot 10^{-4}$ on the parameter $\eta_\gamma$ of the FTV0 test theory.
+And more recent studies of this type allowed to establish even more stringent bounds (see Refs.~\cite{mattinLRR,liberati2009} and references therein).